grezniczek/redcap_nedcaptcha/README.md

 ![Screenshot](nedcaptcha.png)

 The _Custom_ CAPTCHA option could be used to implement simple password protection of a survey.
-Only users who know the 'password' can then access the survey.
+Only users who know the "password" can then access the survey.

 ## Requirements